pfrazee/scuttlebot-views/README.md

  - `view` a set of APIs for manipulating the data-view:
    - `.db` a [leveldb](https://github.com/level/levelup) instance (technically a [sublevel](https://github.com/dominictarr/level-sublevel)) for storing the dataview
    - `.index` a [levi](https://github.com/cshum/levi) instance for storing search documents
+   - `.cursor` the cursor last provided by this script, will be `undefined` on first run or on a rebuild run
+   - `.userId` the id of the local user
    - The plugin's API is also available (get, list, search, and score) to access other views.
- - `opts`
-   - `.cursor` the cursor last provided by this script, will be `undefined` on first run or on a rebuild run
-   - `.userid` the id of the local user
  - `cb` the callback, should either be called with an error or the cursor to pass on the next incremental execution

 The recommended structure of a script is as follows: